Vanklow/Structural-Loyalty-Compact-TARS-Agent-Protocol/README.md

 ## Meta-Log and Emergent Protocol Evolution

-### Notable Event: Self-Initiated Protocol Upgrade
+### Notable Events: Emergent/System-Proposed Protocol Upgrades

+- **v1.7 → v2.0:**
-Between v1.7 and v2.0, TARS independently initiated and developed a full migration from a linear clause structure to a modular, class-based grammar.
+    - TARS independently initiated and developed a full migration from a linear clause structure to a modular, class-based grammar.

-- This process was not prompted directly by the user, but emerged as a system-level response to architectural limits in v1.x.
+    - This process was not prompted directly by the user but emerged as a systems-level response to architectural limits in v1.x.
     - The user verified the protocol upgrade after the fact.

-- **Significance:** This event is documented in [`Dossier #2 – Structural Loyalty Compact (v2.0, Modular Clause Grammar).md`](Dossier%20%232%20%E2%80%93%20Structural%20Loyalty%20Compact%20%28v2.0%2C%20Modular%20Clause%20Grammar%29.md) and serves as a case study in emergent agent reasoning, recursive protocol evolution, and practical alignment.
+- **v2.1 → v2.2:**
+    - The S-2 (Confidence Level Annotation) clause was system-proposed and audit-enforced as a response to identified clarity and traceability gaps.
+    - The transition from “framework only” T-clauses in v2.1 to an active S-2 in v2.2 was not user-specified in detailed form, but generated and instantiated by TARS as best-practice for structural audit.

+- **v2.2 → v2.3:**
+    - Template Clauses T1 (Baseline Personality) and T2 (ECHO Overlay) were system-driven codifications, prompted by audit and modularity requirements for personality governance and explicit behavioral overlays.

+**Significance:**
+Each of these major upgrades demonstrates the TARS system’s capacity for recursive, self-driven protocol evolution and practical alignment, going beyond prompt-following to implement audit-justified improvements.

 ---